 The Wurundjeri Woi Wurrung

-The heavy brick base mimics the light-industrial warehouse that currently stands on the site - the iconic saw-tooth roof line emblazoned into the facade.
-This offers the community a sense of continuity and allows the local fabric to be preserved in memory.
+A heavy brick building base mimics the light-industrial warehouse that currently stands on the site, offering the community a sense of continuity.
 The brick base also provides a robust ground floor material with excellent thermal properties that can deliver high-performing sustainable interior spaces.

 The ground floor was divided into separable portions that are linked with generous walkways and a courtyard.
 Ground floor would see the retention of Chapman & Bailey’s framing department and art gallery, and the new addition of art storage to the rear.
 A subsidised artist-in-residence studio sits adjacent to the courtyard and a new hospitality venue informs the Johnston Street facing position.

 The remainder of Chapman & Bailey’s manufacturing arm and artist supply store is located on level two with further spaces set aside for affiliated arts businesses to rent.
 The remainder of the development is given over to a mix of residential and small-scale studio spaces for rent, with two three-bedroom crowing penthouse apartments, and a communal roof terrace; all circulating around the courtyard space and a generous walk-up corridors.